ethereum/consensus-specs/specs/test_formats/operations/deposits.md

 A `deposits` handler of the `operations` should process these cases, calling the implementation of the `process_deposit(state, deposit)` functionality described in the spec.
-The resulting state should match the expected `post` state, or no change if the `post` state is left blank.
+The resulting state should match the expected `post` state, or if the `post` state is left blank, the handler should reject the inputs as invalid.